onlyrahimsec/Web3-Smart-Contract-Scanner/README.md

-# Web3-Smart-Contract-Scanner
+# Web3 Smart Contract Vulnerability Scanner
-A Python-based automated Smart Contract vulnerability scanner that uses Slither and Docker to detect Re-entrancy, Integer Overflow, and other critical security flaws in Solidity code
+A Python-based security tool that detects vulnerabilities like Re-entrancy, Integer Overflow, and Access Control in Solidity smart contracts using Slither and Docker.

+## Features
+- Modern GUI using CustomTkinter.
+- Static analysis for 100+ vulnerability detectors.
+- Automated Docker-based environment.

+## How to Run
+1. Install Docker and Python.
+2. Clone this repo.
+3. Run `pip install customtkinter`.
+4. Execute `python gui.py`.